3rd National INDIGENOUS

 If you have any participation requirements (e.g hearing loop, interpreters, large print program) please advise us to ensure availability.
 Delegates will need to organise their own personal support.
 Family carers attending will need to register as well.
 The venue is wheelchair accessible and meets all the requirements to be NDIS user friendly.

 BENEFITS OF ATTENDING FOR EMPLOYERS

 Come and celebrate First Nations people & Aboriginal and Torres Strait Islander cultures, strengths, successes and empowerment.
 To share First Nations peoples stories and ideas about what has worked for you or your community and how we address life’s challenges.
-This conference is blessed with an abundance of highest calibre guest speakers from proud Indigenous peoples around Australia.
-As an employee we are asked to present valid reasons why we should attend.
+This conference is blessed with an abundance of the highest calibre guest speakers from proud Indigenous peoples around Australia.
+As an employee, we are asked to present valid reasons why we should attend.
 Listed below are valid points that can be raised with your employer to justify your attendance.